hindu-comm/mail_stream_indology/2013/09/Fwd_Snakes_and_Ladde/13__Dominik_Wujastyk.md

 >
 > On 4 Sep 2013, at 10:52, Dominik Wujastyk <wujastyk at gmail.com> wrote:
 >
-> ​There are some classic Snakes and Ladders ("Heaven and Hell") paintings
+> There are some classic Snakes and Ladders ("Heaven and Hell") paintings
-> in the collection of the ​
+> in the collection of the
-> ​Wellcome Library in London.
+> Wellcome Library in London.
 See the links to the library's "Wellcome
 > Images" link below, but also write to a librarian and request:
 >
 >    - Wellcome MS Indic Raghavan M.17
 >    and
->    - ​Wellcome MS Indic ​​beta 781​<Screenshot from 2013-09-04
+>    - Wellcome MS Indic beta 781<Screenshot from 2013-09-04
 >    11:43:53.png>
 >
 >